thegetty/french-silver/README.md

 (Note that `bin/application.css`) is a static output of the SCSS styles in `content/_assets/styles/`.
 So changes to those files would necessitate manual changes be made to `bin/application.css` to keep them aligned.

 First pages was created using Prince 14.2.

+## Customizations Made to 11ty Templates/Files

+**_layouts/entry.liquid**
+Changed the main title to come from {{ publication.cover_title }}, which includes some HTML markup to tag key words in the title to display larger.

+**content/_assets/styles/components/q-figure.scss**
+Adjusted SCSS for classic theme figure styles.

+**_layouts/copyright.liquid**
+New layout, removes header, makes two column.

+**_layouts/bibliography.liquid**
+Pointed it to layout: essay, rather than layout: page so that it would be two-column in PDF.

+**_layouts/titlepages.liquid**
+New layout to add half and full title pages to PDF.